Goods and services tax (GST)

 Non-residents who do not make taxable supplies in New Zealand can register for GST, provided they meet certain criteria, allowing them to claim a refund for their input GST costs.

-From 1 December 2019, offshore sellers must register and account for GST at 15% on supplies of low-value imported goods (LVIGs) if sales to New Zealand private consumers in a 12-month period exceed NZD 60,000.
+From 1 December 2019, offshore sellers have been required to register and account for GST at 15% on supplies of low-value imported goods (LVIGs) if sales to New Zealand private consumers in a 12-month period exceed NZD 60,000.
 The NZD 60,000 threshold is the same GST registration threshold that applies to domestic businesses and offshore suppliers of cross-border remote services.
-For more information, see Goods and services tax on low-valued imported goods in the Significant developments section.

 Customs duty is levied on some imported goods at rates generally ranging from 1% to 10%.